api/signature

 Description:

-• Returns a new signature object with all required properties filled form the request object
+• Returns a new signature object with all required properties filled from the request object

 Source: